JuliaLang/julia/doc/stdlib/constants.rst

    ..
 Docstring generated from Julia source

    A ``VersionNumber`` object describing which version of Julia is in use.
+For details see :ref:`man-version-number-literals`\ .

 .. variable:: LOAD_PATH